iamdtang/ember-cli-doorkeeper/README.md

 This Ember CLI addon will fail a test suite if code coverage drops by a specified threshold.
 For now, this is meant to be used with `ember-cli-code-coverage`.

+The `ember-cli-code-coverage` addon generates code coverage results in `coverage/coverage-summary.json`.
+This addon works by generating code coverage for a PR and comparing the results against the code coverage results on the `master` branch (you can configure which branch to compare against in `.doorkeeperrc.js` via the `mainBranch` option).

 ## Installation and Configuration

 ```